Self-Host Allowealth

 Quick start

 Section titled “Quick start”# 1.
-Clone the repository at the release you wantgit clone https://github.com/ivankristianto/allowealth.gitcd allowealthgit checkout vX.Y.Z # Replace with your target version
+Clone the repository (any commit on main; the image is versioned separately)git clone https://github.com/ivankristianto/allowealth.gitcd allowealth

 # 2. First run: create .env and generate secrets (exits after setup)bun run docker:start